 Can You Reuse Lashes?

 You can reuse lashes, depending on how you took care of them will be the difference between one extra use or 3.
-To help preserve them, remove gently and don’t use any oils.
+To help preserve them, remove them gently and don’t use any oils.
 This will change the shape.
 Great high-end lashes are Huda Lashes, and these can be purchased at Sephora.